Google Ad Grants for Nonprofits: Promote Your Cause For Free

 Here's an example of content being promoted on a SERP with Google Ad Grants.

-Depending on your cause and the search volume for keywords related to your mission, you can generate a ton of value from the program!
+Depending on your cause and the search volume for mission-related keywords, you can generate a ton of value from the program!
+Running PPC ads can raise awareness, promote your programs, and attract donors.

 As with any grant, there are requirements that applicants must meet to be considered.
 The goal is to make sure participants will benefit from the program and won’t harm Google’s reputation.